ghc/ghc/docs/users_guide/using-optimisation.rst

     :default: off

-    Worker-wrapper removes unused arguments, but usually we do not remove them all, lest it turn a function closure into a thunk, thereby perhaps creating a space leak and/or disrupting inlining.
+    Worker/wrapper removes unused arguments, but usually we do not remove them all, lest it turn a function closure into a thunk, thereby perhaps creating a space leak and/or disrupting inlining.
     This flag allows worker/wrapper to remove *all* value lambdas.